 You might have been completely on board this study abroad train…until you saw the price tag.
 If it’s a big concern, see if your child can search for programs that better suit their budget and needs.
 Encourage them to apply for scholarships through their study abroad program, home university, local cultural organizations, and national scholarship funds.
 Pass along these 40 fundraising ideas for study abroad, and make sure they scour this list of 65 Study Abroad Grants and Scholarships.

 The key is to keep your communication about financing your child's study abroad trip open.
 The earlier you can begin fiscally planning for the trip the better.
 Don't fear having your kid put in some (or a lot!) of legwork to make their semester abroad a reality.
-Read more savings tips for parents of study abroad students.

 As you weigh your concerns against the rewards of studying abroad, you’ll hopefully begin to feel more comfortable with giving your child the green light.
 Even though my parents are veteran travelers, I know that my mom was still nervous the days leading up to my departure.